-It is not entirely clear how arised the name "Pentre Ifan" – it could mean "A village of Ivan", but some explain it as "5 Stones Heaven" – Pentray Eevan.
+It is not entirely clear how originated the name "Pentre Ifan" – it could mean "A village of Ivan", but some explain it as "5 Stones Heaven" – Pentray Eevan.

 It is also not entirely clear – why Neolithic people built this structure.
 Excavations in 1936 – 1937 and 1958 – 1959 (both organized by William Francis Grimes) did not find any burials here – just some sherds of Neolithic pottery and flint tools were found, as well as a pit with signs of burning and smaller postholes.
 Pentre Ifan was built sometimes around 3500 BC.

-Nevertheless it is considered that this structure was used for communal burial and – possibly, also as a ritual centre.
+Nevertheless it is considered that this structure was used for communal burial and – possibly, also as a ritual center.

 Seven large stones still remain in their original positions.
-Most striking feature of Pentre Ifan is the enormous, 5.1 m long capstone (some 16 tonnes heavy), standing on the sharp tips of three upright stones.
-Capstone has been rised 2.4 m above the ground.
+The most striking feature of Pentre Ifan is the enormous, 5.1 m long capstone (some 16 tonnes heavy), standing on the sharp tips of three upright stones.
+Capstone has been raised 2.4 m above the ground.

-One upright stone still is blocking the entrance into the cist – there is a cupmark and a ring hewn in it.
+One upright stone still is blocking the entrance into the cist – there are a cup mark and a ring hewn in it.
 Several more stones are scattered around.

-This is all what remains of a much larger structure.
-It is considered that originally Pentre Ifan was 36.6 m long and 17 m wide mound with dry stone wall at the crescent formed entrance into the cist.
+This is all that remains of a much larger structure.
+It is considered that originally Pentre Ifan was 36.6 m long and 17 m wide mound with a dry stone wall at the crescent that formed the entrance into the cist.
 Presently exposed stones were covered with a mound.

 To the east is located fallen 2.74 m long stone.

-Pentre Ifan is located on a hilltop, with beautiful views on surrounding rural landscape.
+Pentre Ifan is located on a hilltop, with beautiful views of the surrounding rural landscape.

-This is beloved site – it is welcoming, a visitor loves to sit down below the capstone and contemplate the surrounding landscape.
-In Victorian times ladies and gentleman even enjoyed their picnics seated on the top of dolmen.
+This is a beloved site – it is welcoming, and a visitor loves to sit down below the capstone and contemplate the surrounding landscape.
+In Victorian times ladies and gentleman even enjoyed their picnics seated on the top of the dolmen.

 There are also local legends about fairies (Tlwyth Teg) seen around the dolmen.
-Eyewitness has described these mythical beings in the early 20th century as "little children in clothes like soldiers, with red caps".
+The eyewitness has described these mythical beings in the early 20th century as "little children in clothes like soldiers, with red caps".